Getting Started with Evernote for:

 Color & Stroke options

-Select a color for your markup text, arrows, and shapes.
+Select a color for your text, arrow, and shape annotations.

-Select a stroke size for your markup text, arrows, and shapes.
+Select a stroke size for your text, arrow, and shape annotations.

 More editing options

-In addition to the markup tools, Evernote provides other ways you can change the general layout of your images and PDFs.
-You can access these options while in Markup view by selecting the Options menu icon, located at the top of the window.
+In addition to the Annotate tools, Evernote provides other ways you can change the general layout of your images and PDFs.
+You can access these options while in Annotate view by selecting the Document Options menu, usually located near the top of the screen.

 The following editing options are available:

-- Clear Markup: Deletes all markups made on a particular image or on a PDF.
-For PDFs, this means that markups made on every page in a PDF are removed.
-(Select Erase markup from the Options menu on Android devices).
+- Clear Annotations: Select Clear annotations from the Document Options menu to remove all annotations made on a particular image or on a PDF.
+For PDFs, this means that annotations made on every page in a PDF are removed.

-- Rotate 90 Clockwise: Rotates the current image or page of a PDF 90 degrees clockwise
+- Rotate: Rotates the current image (or PDF page) 90 degrees clockwise or 90 degrees counter-clockwise.

-- Delete PDF Page (only applies to PDFs): Deletes the PDF page currently being edited.
+- Delete PDF Page (only applies to PDFs on a Mac): Deletes the PDF page currently being edited.

-Make it easier for your friends and co-workers to review all your PDF markups by appending a Markup Summary page as the first page of the PDF you plan to share or print out.
+Make it easier for your friends and co-workers to review all your PDF annotations by appending an Annotation Summary page as the first page of the PDF you plan to share.

-This Markup Summary displays the following information and appears in the Note Editor view:
+This Annotation Summary displays the following information and appears in the Note Editor view:

-- Markup count: A running count of the number of times each type of markup is used in a document
+- Annotation count: A running count of the number of times each type of annotation is used in a document.

 Now let's look at all the ways you can share memories captured in Evernote